What is a W-2 Form?

 You must complete a Form W-2 if you paid an employee during the year.
 Whether the employee works for one day or a year, you must still give them a W-2 form.
 Any employees you pay a salary, hourly wages, or other types of compensation to are legally required to receive W-2 documents.

-How to Fill out a W-2 Form for an Employee?
+How do you fill out a W-2 Form for an employee?

-As the official copies of W-2 forms states, you should print Form W-2.
-The IRS or a nearby office business both sell the paperworks.
+As the official copies of W-2 forms state, you should print Form W-2.
+The IRS or a nearby office business sells the paperwork.
 You can read an example Form W-2 on the IRS website, but you cannot print it.

-You could ask your payroll provider for an electronic W-2 form to provide it to employees if you utilise payroll software.
+If you utilize payroll software, you could ask your payroll provider for an electronic W-2 form to provide to employees.

-Ensure each employee’s name, address, and Social Security number are correct while completing the Form W-2.
-Ensure your company’s EIN, address, and character are accurate.
+When completing Form W-2, ensure each employee’s name, address, and Social Security number are correct.
+Also, ensure your company’s EIN, address, and character are accurate.

 Make sure that all monetary amounts on Form W-2 are reported accurately.
 Use a decimal point (for example, 1000.00) to separate dollars from cents.